About the Committee

 This legal essay writing competition is open to students from law schools all across the country and is judged by various Judges of the Bombay High Court.
 The competition is sponsored by Senior Advocate Mr. Dinesh Vyas.

-Knock-out!, the flagship event of the Magazine Committee, is an annual debate on topics of contemporary importance.
+Knock-Out!, the flagship event of the Magazine Committee, is an annual debate on topics of contemporary importance.
 It consists of a moderator and 4 panelists in teams of 2, each comprising of one ex-student (an advocate) and one current student.
-The debate has been previously moderated by legal stalwarts such as Mr. Iqbal Chagla, Mr. Janak Dwarkadas, Mr. Darius Khambatta and Mr. Aspi Chinoy.
+The debate has been previously moderated by legal stalwarts such as Mr. Navroz Seervai, Mr. Iqbal Chagla, Mr. Janak Dwarkadas, Mr. Darius Khambatta and Mr. Aspi Chinoy.

-The blog is our newest endeavour to encourage students to hone their literary skills.
+The blog is our endeavour to encourage students to hone their literary skills.
 Created in 2015, the blog is an online forum for the publication of opinion pieces, scholarly articles, poetry -- written word which allows us to express ourselves freely and without judgement.
-Submissions are accepted all year round, and published on a monthly basis.
+Submissions are accepted all year round on a rolling basis.